diefenbach/django-lfs/docs/user/howtos/how_to_payment_method.rst

 How To Manage Payment Methods
 =============================

-In this how-to you will learn how to add/edit payment methods and how to add criteria and prices for them.

 Overview
 ========

-* You can add as many payment methods you want.

-* All valid payment methods are displayed for selection to the shop customer.

-* A payment method is true if all criteria of the payment method are true.

-* Payment methods can have many prices which are dependent of criteria.
-The first price which is valid (all criteria are true) is the current price for the for the payment method.
-If no price is valid the default price is taken (from data tab).
+In this how-to you will learn how to add and edit payment methods and how to add criteria and prices for them.

+.. include:: /includes/demo_shop.rst

 Get started
 ===========